aws-samples/aws-service-catalog-tools-workshop/workshop/content/50-revinvent2019/400-welcome-to-your-new-job/100-task-1/200-the-solution.md

 ### Create the product

-We need to tell the framework we want to create a product:
+_We need to tell the framework we want to create a product.
+When we add the product to the framework it will add it to AWS Service Catalog in every region we specified when installing the framework._

+#### Adding the product to the framework

 - Navigate to the {{% service_catalog_factory_code_commit_repo_link %}}
 - Scroll down to the bottom of the page and hit the *Create file* button